 Before considering a VET Student Loan students should read the government's VET Student Loans Information Booklet

 - Once enrolled with we will notify the Government of your enrolment into a VSL eligible course.

-- The Government will email you an invitation with instructions on how to sign into the Government’s eCAF system to complete your application (Request for a VET Student Loan eCAF).
+- The Government will email you an invitation, including a passkey and instructions on how to sign into the Government’s eCAF system to complete your application (Request for a VET Student Loan eCAF).

 - Once you sign in you will need to verify the pre-populated information and complete the mandatory fields.